-There has been excellent progress on increasing treatment rates for people living with HIV, but no progress on reducing national infection rates.
-Over the three years from 2012 to 2014, the HIV infection rate in Australia remained stable.
-In 2014 there were 1,081 HIV infections newly diagnosed, with gay and other men who have sex with men accounting for 70 per cent of those diagnoses.
+There has been excellent progress on increasing treatment rates for people living with HIV, but little progress on reducing national infection rates.
+Over the three years from 2013 to 2015, the HIV infection rate in Australia remained stable.
+In 2015 there were 1,025 HIV infections newly diagnosed, with gay and other men who have sex with men accounting for 68 per cent of those diagnoses.10

 PrEP is potentially the game-changer that will make reaching the 2020 HIV prevention target possible - but only if it is accessible and affordable for those most at risk of HIV.
-The most direct and effective means of targeting PrEP to those most at risk of HIV is to list Truvada as PrEP on the PBS.
-Conservative analysis by the Kirby Institute for Infection and Immunity in Society indicates that making PrEP available to just those gay men at highest risk of acquiring HIV would reduce HIV diagnoses in Australia by 44 per cent in the first 12 months, preventing 332 people from acquiring HIV.
+The most direct and effective means of targeting PrEP to those most at risk of HIV is to list PrEP on the PBS.